gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 Maddy shivered.
 The last of the day's warmth was gone, and the forest around them looked more ominous with each darkening moment.
-They were a long way from the village and no one would know where to look for them.
+They were a long way from town and no one would know where to look for them.
 She opened her mouth to say,
 "Maybe we should go back,"